This post may contain affiliate links. Please read my disclosure.

 If you don’t have buttermilk, you can make your own.
 For this recipe, just add 2 tablespoons of white vinegar or lemon juice to a 2-cup measuring cup, and fill it up with milk.
 Stir and let it sit for 5 minutes until the milk starts to curdle.

 Of course, flour is essential for the crispy breading.
 To ensure it’s extra crispy, I mixed in some cornstarch with the flour.
+You could also add in some breadcrumbs if you want extra texture.

 As if we didn’t have enough heat for this fried chicken, you’ll also want to season the flour/cornstarch coating with cajun seasoning and cayenne pepper!
 (The cayenne is optional, especially if you don’t like extra spicy food).